gavinmcfarland/askeroo/src/plugins/radio/README.md

 # Radio

-The radio plugin provides a single-select interface for choosing one option from a list with support for search, scrolling, hints, and quick number selection.
+Provides a single-select interface for choosing one option from a list with support for search, scrolling, hints, and quick number selection.

 ## Usage